• Skip to primary navigation

 It can't get any easier.
 One bowl, no mess, no headache, hell no extra dishes!
 Also no special equipments (more on that in a minute).

-• Pour into pre-prepared liners
+• Pour batter into pre-prepared liners

 Yeah. it is that easy!